UHNW family businesses |Everything you should know about UHNW family businesses

 Young business leaders look offshore

-The drive towards more complex financial instruments and smarter corporate solutions to optimise succession planning is being driven by the new generation of family business leaders, leading experts to believe this trend will continue to increase in the coming years.
+The drive towards more complex financial instruments and smarter corporate solutions to optimize succession planning is being driven by the new generation of family business leaders, leading experts to believe this trend will continue to increase in the coming years.

-Figures from the BVI’s Financial Services Commission found that there are now over 1,129 private trusts set up in the jurisdiction, again driven by a younger generation with a global outlook towards money management.
+Figures from the BVI’s Financial Services Commission found that there are now over 1,129 private trusts set up in the jurisdiction, again driven by a younger generation with a global outlook on money management.